-Ensure the heater is installed in a well-ventilated area with plenty of fresh air, minimum gap is required between walls/fences etc of 800mm on the side air inlet side, 1000m on the opposite side and 2000mm overhead clearance.
+Ensure the heater is installed in a well-ventilated area with plenty of fresh air, a minimum gap between walls/fences etc of 700mm on the sides and 500mm overhead clearance.

-Leave sufficient space for unobstructed airflow into and out of the heater.
+Leave sufficient space for unobstructed airflow into (300mm rear) and out of (2500mm in front) the heater.
 Do not locate the heater in an enclosed area, or the discharged cold air will recirculate into the unit and consequently lower the heating efficiency as well as possibly icing up.